usdAG/sah/README.md

 #### Import semgrep Scan

-If you already have a semgrep scan you can import them also in `SAH semgrep`.
+If you already have a semgrep/opengrep scan you can import them also in `SAH: Scan Code`.
 An exemplary command to run a semgrep scan, importable by the SAH, is as follows: `semgrep scan -c "<ruleset>" --json -o <outputfile>`.
 Some important notices:
 - `--json` is required as the plugin can only parse the JSON output of semgrep
 - The SAH creates links from the findings to the affected files.
 In order for this to work it currently requires your semgrep scans to *NOT* include the full paths, but scan from the project/worksapce root.
 This can be achieved by scanning a path like `.` or removing the path entirely.
 Tip: If you already performed a scan and the paths don't match just edit the json file.

+#### Scanning Sandbox

+With the `SAH: Scanning Sandbox` command you can open the scanning sandbox.
+It allows you to quickly develop new rules in a running project and test their detection capabilities in your currently opened codebase.
+It allows you to specify a ruleset or a single rule - that will conveniently be opened in a separate tab inside VSCode for quick edits - to run against the current workspace.
+It directly integrates a view of alle matches found with this rule.

+This way you can develop new rules or enhance existing ones.
+Once your satisfied with the results of your scans you can directly import them into the *Matches View* from here and continue investigating.

 #### Review Matches

-You can get an overview of all matches by using the `SAH Show Matches List` commmand.
+You can get an overview of all matches by using the `SAH: Show Matches List` commmand.

 It enables you to review and work through the list of issues.
 You can also categorize them with the buttons on every match.
 This enables priorization of certain matches.